 - Assault Rifles (ARs) are balanced.
 Their high DPS (damage per second) capabilities makes them good back-line fighters.
 Generally, they buff SMGs.

-- Machine Guns (MG) deal a vast amount of burst damage, but their long reload times and high ammo consumption makes them unsuitable for beginners.
-Generally, they buff Shotguns (SGs), which have not yet been released.
+- Machine Guns (MGs) deal a vast amount of burst damage, but their long reload times and high ammo consumption makes them unsuitable for beginners.
+Generally, they buff Shotguns (SGs).

 Rifles (RFs) deal high damage and target the back of the enemy’s Echelon, where stronger foes are usually located.
 Their Rate of Fire (ROF) is low.
 Generally, they buff HGs.